ljanda/emilyriederer/content/post/2019-05-04-rmarkdown-driven-development.md

 - `output`: Intermediate data objects created in my analysis.
 Typically, I save these as RDS files (with `saveRDS` and `readRDS`)
 - `doc`: Any long form documentation or set-up instructions I wish to include
 - `ext`: Any miscellaneous external files that take partin my analysis

+> **Bonus Points** Now that you have a project, consider taking a more proactive stance on package management to ensure the future user has correct / compatible versions of any packages on which your project relies.
+As of writing this, RStudio's new package management solution [`renv`](https://rstudio.github.io/renv/) is still in development, but follow that project for more details!

 ## (5) Convert Your Project to a Package {#package}